EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 ## SpinupTypes.jl
 **Defines types for model spinup procedures and sequences.**

-This file defines the `SpinupType` abstract type and its subtypes, which contains types for different spinup modes and methods:
+This file defines the `SpinupTypes` abstract type and its subtypes, which contains types for different spinup modes and methods:
 - `SpinupMode`: Abstract type with numerous concrete implementations
 - Scaling methods: `EtaScaleA0H`, `EtaScaleAH`, etc.
 - Solver methods: `NlsolveFixedpointTrustregion`, `ODETsit5`, etc.